-An announcement was made last week about the new VMware vCloud Hybrid Service.
-This service will bring VMware Public Cloud Service to the masses later this year.
-There are a couple of related posts from our own Virtualization Practice analysts, which can be found here and here.
+My thoughts on the VMware vCloud Hybrid Service: There was an announcement made last week about the new VMware vCloud Hybrid Service which will bring VMware Public Cloud Service to the masses later this year.
+There are a couple of posts from our own Virtualization Practice analysts which can be found here and here.
 Since there has been plenty of conversation about just what the vCloud Hybrid Service is, I am going to use this post to share my thoughts on the service itself.

 Hosting.com has done a survey of over 500 companies on their cloud and virtualization usage patterns, plans and concerns.
 The report concludes that in the next 12 months, there will be a fundamental and measurable shift in how companies view and utilize cloud-based solutions.